jjjj12212/Archipelago-BanjoTooie/README.md

 - Moves from Banjo-Kazooie
 - T-Rex Roar

-\*: Jiggies are the only collectibles that are forced to be randomised.
+\*: Jiggies are the only collectibles that are forced to be randomized.

 ## Goals
 - Beating Hag-1